lpslqc/lqc-website/content/news/Synopsis of the Workshop on Gaps in Postsecondary Quantum Education and Training.md

 sidebar: false # Enable sidebar (on the right side) per page
 categories:
   - "Events"
 summary: On October 12, 2021, the Laboratory for Physical Sciences (LPS) Qubit Collaboratory (LQC) hosted a free virtual, public Workshop on Gaps in Postsecondary Quantum Education and Training.
-There were over a hundred registrants, and speakers and panelists included representatives from academia, industry, and government.
+There were over a hundred registrants, speakers, and panelists including representatives from academia, industry, and government.
 thumbnail: "img/gaps_postsecondary.png" # Thumbnail image
 ---
 On October 12, 2021, the Laboratory for Physical Sciences (LPS) Qubit Collaboratory (LQC) hosted a free virtual, public Workshop on Gaps in Postsecondary Quantum Education and Training.
 There were over a hundred registrants, and speakers and panelists included representatives from academia, industry, and government.